eclipse-basyx/basyx-java-server-sdk/basyx.submodelregistry/basyx.submodelregistry-feature-hierarchy/Readme.md

 This feature allows the creation of a hierarchical structure of registries, where a registry can delegate retrieval requests to another registry when a given descriptor is not found in its storage.

+Retrieving all the stored SubmodelDescriptors with delegation is not currently supported.

 ## Configuration

 ### Enabling the Feature